Dassan17/CTF-Writeups/README.md

 All the files that you might need are in the same folder as the writeup.

 I decided to publish one writeup every week, but if you need help with a specific CTF, feel free to send me a message.
 In this README I will explain, in my opinion, why, how, and when you should use writeups.
-I will try not to bother you, but it is important that you read it.
+I will try not to bother you, but you must read it.

 ---

 ### My journey with CTFs

 I started my journey with CTFs during my first year of high school and, like almost everyone, I started without knowing anything about cybersecurity or computer science.
-I still thought these challenges were way too fun not to try them.
-Since I didn’t even know where to start, I just searched on Google for solutions and that’s how I discovered the world of writeups.
+These challenges were way too fun not to try.
+Since I didn’t even know where to start, I just searched on Google for solutions, and that’s how I discovered the world of writeups.

 One of the most important lessons I learned from writeups is that **sometimes you should not read writeups.**
+However, they are still important.
+That's why, since November, I have started taking CTFs seriously and begun writing my own writeups.
+My goal is to help the community and, in a way, write the guides that would have helped my past self.

 ---